peteonrails/vote_fu/README.md

 ## History

-VoteFu was originally created in 2008 for Rails 2.
-It was forked as ThumbsUp in 2010.
-This is VoteFu 2.0, a complete rewrite for modern Rails.
+VoteFu was created in 2008 when Rails 2 was cutting-edge.
+It became one of the go-to voting solutions for Rails applications, powering upvotes, ratings, and karma systems across thousands of apps.

+When Rails 3 arrived with breaking changes, VoteFu fell behind.
+In 2010, it was forked as [ThumbsUp](https://github.com/bouchard/thumbs_up), which carried the torch through Rails 3, 4, 5, and beyond.
+Other forks emerged too—acts_as_votable, votable, and more—each taking the original idea in different directions.

+But none of them embraced Hotwire.
+As Rails evolved toward Turbo and Stimulus, the voting gem ecosystem stayed stuck in the jQuery era, requiring manual JavaScript for real-time updates.

+**VoteFu 2.0 is a complete rewrite.** Zero legacy code.
+Built from scratch for Rails 7.2+ with Turbo Streams, ViewComponents, and ActionCable baked in.
+The original is back—and it's leapfrogged every fork.

 ## License